lepperm/Learning-Log/_skills/accessibility.md

 - **header**, **nav**, **footer**
   - Landmark tags (similar to `main`) for content repeated across pages
   - If the `footer` contains navigation tags, it is not necessary to also wrap those tags in `nav`

+### Contrast

+WCAG recommends at least a 4.5:1 contrast ratio for normal text.
+This applies both to greyscale and color combinations.

+The contrast ratio is calculated by comparing the relative luminance values of two colors.
+This ranges from 1:1 for the same color, or no contrast, to 21:1 for white against black, the strongest contrast.

+The most common form of colorblindness is a reduced sensitivity to detect greens.

+There are many tools available to compare the contrast between elements.
+Some online color picking tools also include visual simulations of how colors appear for different types of colorblindness.

+### Access Keys

+The `accesskey` attribute can specify a shortcut key to activate or bring focus to an element, making navigation more efficient for keyboard-only users.
+HTML5 allows this attribute to be used on any element, but it's particularly useful when it's used with interactive ones.

+`<button accesskey="b">Important Button</button>`

+### Tab Index

+The HTML tabindex attribute has three distinct functions relating to an element's keyboard focus.
+When it's on a tag, it indicates that element can be focused on.
+The value (an integer that's positive, negative, or zero) determines the behavior.

+Certain elements, such as links and form controls, automatically receive keyboard focus when a user tabs through a page in the same order as the elements in the HTML source markup.
+This same functionality can be given to other elements, such as `div`, `span`, and `p`, by placing a `tabindex="0"` attribute on them.
+For example:

+`<div tabindex="0">I need keyboard focus!</div>`

+When the value of the attribute is set to a positive number of 1 or higher, the `tabindex` attribute specifies the exact tab order of elements.

+`tabindex="1"` will bring keyboard focus to that element first.
+Then it cycles through the sequence of specified `tabindex` values (2, 3, etc.), before moving to default and `tabindex="0"` items.
+Take caution, however, as explicitly modifying the index sequence may confuse users if the tab sequence does not follow an expected pattern, such as top to bottom.

+A negative `tabindex` value (typically -1) indicates that an element is focusable, but is not reachable by the keyboard.
+This is generally used to bring focus to content programmatically (like when a `div` used for a pop-up window is activated).

+Using `tabindex` also enables the CSS pseudo-class `:focus` to work on normally non-focusable elements.

 ### Headings